yo-yo-gi/RISK-Multiplayer-Game/README.md

 5)Run project from CheckGitRun.java file.

 Task to do
-Check if random assignment don't assign whole continent to player
+1)Check if random assignment don't assign whole continent to player
+2) Yogesh please replace the static values with constant variables and define it in the constants file.